CompBioIPM/scGATE/README.md

 ## Datasets
 Raw scRNA-seq data for cell-type specific logic gate inference in the mouse haematopoiesis dataset (Fig.3) is also available at Zenodo https://doi.org/10.5281/zenodo.8353409.
-All base GRNs reconstructed with scATAC-seq and TF binding site motif datasets, in mouse tissues and human haematopoiesis studies, together with other intermediate files and processed datasets are available at Zenodo https://doi.org/10.5281/zenodo.8353409.
+The base GRNs reconstructed with scATAC-seq and TF binding site motif, in mouse tissues and human haematopoiesis datasets, together with other intermediate and processed files are available at Zenodo https://doi.org/10.5281/zenodo.8353409.